patroni/patroni/docs/ha_multi_dc.rst

 Streaming Replication (asynchronous)
 ----------------------------------

-With only two data centers it would be better to have two independent etcd clusters and run Patroni ``standby_cluster`` in the second data center.
+With only two data centers it would be better to have two independent etcd clusters and run Patroni :ref:`standby cluster <standby_cluster>` in the second data center.
 If the first site is down, you can MANUALLY promote the ``standby_cluster``.

 The architecture diagram would be the following: